 An integral aspect of emerald testing lies in their refractive properties.
 In my journey as an adept content writer, I’ve witnessed the fascinating science behind refractivity.
 Place the emerald on a white surface with its table facing up.
 Use a pen to draw a line on the paper and observe as it traverses through the gemstone.
 Distortions or breaks in the line’s trajectory could signal the authenticity of an emerald.
 It’s important to note that this test requires some familiarity with the gem’s refractive behavior.

-4. The Aquatic Trial
+4. The Aquatic Trial (Emerald Water Test)

 A time-tested technique for distinguishing emerald imitations from the real deal is the water test.
 Drawing from my substantial gemstone knowledge, I can affirm that emeralds tend to have greater density compared to stimulants.
 Fill a glass with water and gently release the emerald into it.
 Genuine emeralds should promptly sink due to their higher density.
 Suspicion arises if the stone lingers on the surface or falls slowly, suggesting a potential imitation.